andresin87/ads/EXERCISE.md

 	- [ ] Border: Only 2 options: none or solid 1px grey
 - Calendar
 	- [x] Font sizes: only 3 sizes available (S_12px M_14px or L_16px)
-	- [ ] Font colour: any color
+	- [x] Font colour: any color
-	- [ ] Background colour of each state: any color
+	- [x] Background colour of each state: any color
-	- [/] Shape of the selected day indicator (only 2 options circle or square)
+	- [x] Shape of the selected day indicator (only 2 options circle or square)

 **Important notes:**